diagrid-labs/dapr-cloudflare-queues/README.md

 Read about the Dapr [Cloudflare Queues bindings spec](https://v1-10.docs.dapr.io/reference/components-reference/supported-bindings/cloudflare-queues/) on the Dapr docs site.

 Any questions or comments about this sample?
-Join the [Dapr discord](https://aka.ms/dapr-discord) and contact us in the `#components-contrib` channel.
+Join the [Dapr discord](https://aka.ms/dapr-discord) and post a message the `#components-contrib` channel.
+Have you made something with Cloudflare and Dapr?
+Post a message in the `#show-and-tell` channel, we love to see your creations!